 If you want to own a coin outright, an exchange is the best place to go.
 Exchanges can vary in the service they offer, particularly in terms of the range of coins available and the fees for withdrawing them, but the best bet is to pick a popular one with a good reputation.
 A couple of our favourite ones are:

 - Binance: Binance is one of the most widely-used exchanges around.
 It offers a huge variety of coins and hundreds more pairs, so it’s easy to find any token you want on there.
 Sign up for Binance now >

 - BitMEX: BitMex is a Bitcoin exchange that offers an intuitive platform as well as an integrated wallet you can use to store your coins.
 Join BitMEX today >

 Step 2.
 Sign up and fund your account

 Before you can start trading, you have to create an account.
 You’ll be asked to provide contact details and might be asked for a copy of photo ID for verification.
 Many exchanges now accept deposits in fiat currency (like GBP or EUR), but you may find some that only accept cryptocurrency.

-To buy any coin you need to search for its ticker symbol, which is CEL here, and then select the right pairing.
-If you’re using Bitcoin to buy it, for example, then look for the CEL/BTC pair and execute the trade.
+Search for its ticker symbol, which is CEL, and then select the right pairing to match it with your payment method.
+If you’re using Bitcoin, for example, then look for the CEL/BTC pair and execute the trade.